 Cancelling a Request

-Use POST /prod/v1/deployments/{deployment_id}/requests/{request_id}/cancel to attempt to cancel a queued or running job.
+POST /prod/v1/deployments/{deployment_id}/requests/{request_id}/cancel Use this endpoint to cancel a queued or running job.

 Request Example